Backing Australia, U.S. State Dept says China hit 'new low' with doctored image

 China’s embassy said the “rage and roar” from Australian politicians and media over the image was an overreaction.

-But other nations, including the United States, New Zealand and France, have expressed concern at the Chinese foreign ministry’s use of the manipulated image on an official Twitter account.
+But other nations, including the United States, New Zealand, France, and the island of Taiwan, have expressed concern at the Chinese foreign ministry’s use of the manipulated image on an official Twitter account.

 “The CCP’s latest attack on Australia is another example of its unchecked use of disinformation and coercive diplomacy.
-Its hypocrisy is obvious to all,” the U.S. State Department said on Wednesday, adding that while China doctored images on Twitter, its citizens were prevented from reading Twitter posts.
+Its hypocrisy is obvious to all,” the U.S. State Department said on Wednesday, referring to the Chinese Communist Party.

 “As the CCP spreads disinformation, it covers up its horrendous human rights abuses, including the detention of more than a million Muslims in Xinjiang,” Brown wrote in a tweet.